What is an endocrinologist?

 Where can I find an endocrinologist?

-Either way, you’ll need a referral from your GP to see an endocrinologist.
-You may also need to wait a while before seeing an endocrinologist, as specialist sometimes have long waiting times before you can get an appointment.
+You’ll need a referral from your doctor to see an endocrinologist.
+You may also need to wait a while before seeing an endocrinologist, as specialists sometimes have long waiting times before you can get an appointment.

 When you make a booking, you can ask how much the visit will cost, and how much you will get back from Medicare.